 The world is overflowing with abundant free resources, from free furniture to free money to free clothing — you just need to know where to look.
 You can shop for free goods on Freecycle, look in the free classifieds on Craigslist, or join a free Facebook Marketplace swap group.

 In the past, I have also done things like cleaning out pickle jars to use as drinking glasses.
-Since they also come with lids, they can serve double duty for canning or for recipes like kimchi.
+Since they also come with lids, they can serve double duty for canning meal planning.